!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 Almost all medical treatments can have minor side effects and chiropractic is no different.
 Side effects such as dizziness or vertigo are minor, temporary, and will pass quickly.

 Chiropractic adjustments can help those who are currently having feelings of vertigo, nausea, or dizziness.
+If you are looking for a chiropractic adjustment in Juneau, request an appointment with us at Better Health Chiropractic and receive a free one-hour massage certificate.

 While there are two common types of vertigo, the one that is most prevalent is called BPPV or Benign Paroxysmal Positional Vertigo.
 Other types of vertigo stem from migraine-related issues and Meniere’s disease.